jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/Audio Configurations/AppleALC/README.md

-# AppleALC ALC3232 Modification
+# AppleALC Lilu Plugin for Dynamic Audio Patching

+#

-AppleALC.kext (Lilu Plugin for patching AppleHDA.kext for system sound functionality) ALC292 converted to ALC3232 (Modified by Jsassu20 | James Sassu)
+AppleALC.kext is a Lilu Plugin for patching AppleHDA.kext for system sound functionality.
+Credit AcidAnthera for creating this excellent Lilu Plugin (Lilu is also AcidAnthera's

-* ALC292 has been modified to ALC3232 specifically for the Lenovo ThinkPad T450 (macOS Mojave) ***

-* This kext is specifically configured to use as a system audio configuration for patching ApplHDA on the fly.
-Its been modified to allow for                functionality of the microphone and the AUX/Line In config.
-The ALC293 configuration has been modded to actually use ALC3232.
-If you update this kext      youll lose the proper configuration which I've modded.

-* layout-id - 28 (1C000000 in HEX format)
+#

-Clover Configurator: /Devices/Properties/PciRoot(0x0)/Pci(0x1b,0x0)
+### Clover Configurator: /Devices/Properties/PciRoot(0x0)/Pci(0x1b,0x0)

 * layout-id (DATA) - 1C000000 | or (NUMBER) - 28 |